-The Ultimate Romance is an installation composed of an HD Video (colour, sound, 4’29’’, loop) and a bronze sculpture.
+The Ultimate Romance is an installation composed by an HD video (color, sound, 4’29’’, loop) a bronze sculpture and a vitrine.

-The work portrays the act of a failed attempt to copy an artefact from the Calouste Gulbenkian’s collection—Head of King Senwosret III (c.1860 BCE)—and questions the idea of a circular time and the notions of failure and loss.
+The work stems from a failed attempt to reproduce an ancient artifact, questioning the idea of circular time and the notions of failure and loss.

 The Ultimate Romance, 2023